ayokunlejames/Employee-Commuting-CO2-analysis/README.md

 •	Blanks and missing values were appropriately handled especially for columns critical for estimating CO2 emissions.
 Blanks were omitted from the Mode of Transport and mileage columns.
 Blanks in the campus column were replaced with the ‘Other’ value.

+•	Values of 0 in the weekly attendance column were omitted.

 •	Columns were renamed into shorter and more standard column names.

 •	An index column was inserted for uniquely identifying each row.

-•	A custom Conversion factor column was inserted using the ‘Transport Mode’ column, assigning the appropriate conversion factor to each row.
+•	A custom Conversion factor column was added using the ‘Transport Mode’ column, assigning the appropriate conversion factor to each row.
 Conversion factors used were provided in the original excel sheet except the ‘Flight’ transport mode, where the GHG standard protocol conversion factors provided by DEFRA for business travel by air were used.
 Using the provided conversion factors, the daily emissions for each staff member were calculated.

 ## 3. Methodology and analysis